d-fact/eval-runner-docker/README.md

 docker-compose up slicing-driver
 ```

-This takes about three minutes (on my machine).
+This takes about three minutes (on my machine with Xeon(R) E5-1650 v3, 16GB RAM and HDD).

 #### Inspect results in data volume
 Outputs and intermediate data are in the data volume created during `docker-compose up